pelithne/k8s/workshop.md

 -->

 ### Create your Kubernetes Cluster
+Creating a Kubernetes cluster requires a few steps to be completed, as detailed below.

 #### Create Service principal

 To begin with, you need to create a service principal.
 This is needed to give your Kubernetes Cluster rights to access other services, in this case to read from your **Azure Container Registry**.
+You can think of the service principal as a representation of the KUbernetes cluster.
 ````
 az ad sp create-for-rbac --skip-assignment
 ````